lawrencegripper/traefik-appinsights-watchdog/README.md

 }
 ```

+**Note:** The events logged to stdout may differ to the actual events you see in Application Insights due to some post processing.

 ## Why was it built?

 It was primarily designed to run inside Service Fabric to support the use of Traefik on Service Fabric.
 Having the watchdog reporting stats from an independent service allows it to log when Traefik is not responding or has crashed.
-This is preferable to a gap in reporting, which would signal a failure if the stats where reported by the Traefik service in process.
+This is preferable to a gap in reporting, which would signal a failure if the stats were reported by the Traefik service in process.

 However, it can be run independently inside other orchestrator's such a Kubernetes. *Please Note* Use outside of Service Fabric will require some additional testing and adjustment of the default values to ensure expected behavior.